englishm/pinboard-chrome-extension/README.md

 ## See Also

-The official Pinboard browser extensions (I only discovered after creating this): https://pinboard.in/resources/#plugins
+The [official Pinboard browser extensions](https://pinboard.in/extensions/).
+(I only discovered the official extensions after I had already created this).
+Specifically, the [Pinboard Tools](https://chrome.google.com/webstore/detail/pinboard-tools/dpaohcncbmkojcpcjaojcehdlnjfbjkl?hl=en) Chrome Extension.